An Exegetical Commentary

 Blaine Robison, M.A.

-Scripture Text: The Scripture text of used in this chapter commentary is prepared by Blaine Robison with consideration given to the American Standard Version (which is in the public domain) and the Nestle-Aland Greek New Testament.
+Scripture Text: The Scripture text of used in this chapter commentary is prepared by Blaine Robison based on the Nestle-Aland Greek New Testament.
 The essentially literal translation seeks to reflect the Jewish character of the author and writing.
 Unless otherwise indicated other Scripture quotations are taken from the NASB.
 Click here for Abbreviations of Bible Versions.
 The Septuagint (LXX) is the Jewish translation of the Hebrew Scriptures into Greek, which was in use by Jews by the mid-2nd century BC.
 The LXX with English translation may be found here.

 Sources: Bibliographic data for sources cited may be found at the end of this chapter commentary.
 Works without page numbers are cited ad loc.
 Unless otherwise indicated references to the Talmud are from the Soncino Babylonian Talmud (1948); available online at Halakhah.com.
 Click here for Talmud Abbreviations.
 Links to other ancient Jewish literature may be found at EarlyJewishWritings.com.